 Okay.
 Namaste it is.

-Her Honour Magistrate Humphreys said “the offending was deliberate and planned”.
+Her Honour, Magistrate Humphreys, said “the offending was deliberate and planned”.
 She added:

 The Court has an obligation to deter similar offending as it is of a kind that could cause great harm…